solacese/pubsub-podman-starter/README.md

 ## Lab Notes

+### Inline scripts

-The following scripts are gzipped, base64 encoded and inlined.
-Both are mostly static.
-See comments for how this is done, incase you wish to make changes.
-They are here for reference only since the script generates them.
+The following script stubs are inlined (gzipped and base64 encoded).
+They are static and rarely need to change.
+See comments in `vm_starter.sh` for how to encode/decode them, in the event you want to make changes.
+They are here for reference only.

-- "_ks-cfg" - virsh `kick-start` used to automate os install
+- `_ks-cfg`: virsh `kick-start` used to automate os install
-- "_pubsub+.sh" - used to install pubsub+
+- `_pubsub+.sh`: podman installer for pubsub+

 ### Privileges